Grade Appeal (Policy 3130)

 - The Preliminary Panel as it was constituted during the second phase (3 members)

-- The Chair of the Faculty Senate Academic Standards Committee or his/her representative for the committee (voting)
+- The Chair of the Faculty Senate Academic Standards Committee or their representative for the committee (voting)

-- The Registrar or his/her representative (non-voting ex officio)
+- The Registrar or their representative (non-voting ex officio)

 4.3.4 Procedures for the Grade Appeal